This is because the Schnoodle temperament makes him fun for the whole family!

 A Great Dog for Those with Allergies

 Part of the attraction of a Schnoodle is its low shedding level.
-You won’t see clumps of fur lying around the house as you would with other breeds.
+You won’t see clumps of fur lying around the house with the Schnoodle like you would with other breeds.

-Tear stains under the eyes are a common Schnoodle trait but wiping their faces each day will help prevent the, from setting in.
+Tear stains under the eyes are a common Schnoodle trait, but wiping his face each day will help prevent them from setting in.

-This is a dog who looks great in a beard.
-Give it a quick trim and a brushing to keep dog food crumbs from ruining his good looks.
+Santa dog!
+This is a dog who looks great with a beard.
+Give his beard a quick trim and brush periodically to keep food crumbs from ruining his good looks.

-Any breeder who doesn’t offer health clearances for the parents is a breeder to avoid.
+Any breeder who doesn’t offer health clearances for the parents is a breeder you should avoid.

-If you find that your Schnoodle is a multi-generation puppy – one that is born from two Schnoodles – you may encounter more health issues than if the pup had come from a Schnauzer and a Poodle breeding.
+If you find that your Schnoodle is a multi-generation puppy – i.e. a pup born of two Schnoodles – you may encounter more health issues than if the pup had come from a straight-up Schnauzer and Poodle breeding.